nicoladeveloper/AllGames/Contribuição/Contribuição.md

 This is an **open-source** full stack project for functional emulators that I am developing **alone**.
 If you can help by supporting, suggesting implementation ideas, or contributing with code, you are more than welcome!
 ---
+Apoie o projeto em: | Support the project at:

 ## Objetivo / Objective
 **PT-BR:**